bad-the-wh/rails-technical-test/README.md

 You must write a docker-compose file in order to us to be able to run your project

 ### Frontend
-Your project must bootstrap Vuejs
+Your project must bootstrap Vuejs as Frontend framework

 #### HTTP Routes:
 | **VERB** | **Route**             | **Description**                         |